microdapps/guest-book/README.md

 ### Step 4: Add your entry to the guest book

 - To create a entry you need to add an object to the `guestEntries` array in the `guest-book.ts` file.
-The object should have the following properties: `name`, `country`.
+The object should have the following properties: `githubUsername`, `country`.

 ### Step 5: Commit your changes